Lower bounds for the number of subrings in $\mathbb{Z}^n$: Introduction

 When $n \leq 4$, there are explicit closed formulas for $\zeta_{\Z^n}^R(s)$, which we summarize in the following theorem.

 \begin{thm} We have

 \end{thm} The case $n=2$ follows from the fact that $f_2(k) = 1$ for all positive integers $k$.
+The case $n=3$ is originally due to Datskovsky and Wright \cite{datskovksywright} and $n=4$ is due to Nakagawa \cite{nakagawa}.
 Liu \cite{liu} gives combinatorial proofs of these formulas.
-The case $n=3$ is originally due to Datskovsky and Wright \cite{datskovksywright} and $n=4$ is due to Nakagawa \cite{nakagawa}.

 In this paper, we are motivated by three broad questions.
 These questions have been actively studied by several other authors and we summarize some known results below.